Skip to content

 Supply chain

-In 2021 87% of our production volume came from suppliers that we have worked with for 5 years or more.
-Our products are manufactured in Turkey, China, Finland, Portugal, India, Bulgaria, Estonia and Lithuania.
-EU production summed up 10,2%.
+In 2023 97% of our production volume came from suppliers that we have worked with for 5 years or more.
+Our products are manufactured in Turkey, China, Finland, Portugal and Bulgaria.
+EU production summed up 5%.

-Turkey is our main source of production and they supply our jersey goods, shirts and trousers.
-Most of our jackets and bags are made in China and our footwear comes from Portugal.
+Turkey is our main source of production, and they supply our jersey goods, shirts and trousers.
+Most of our jackets and bags are made in China and our footwear and socks come from Portugal.
 Bulgaria is producing knitwear and knitted accessories.
-We also produce high quality woolen accessories in Estonia, Lithuania and Finland.
+We also produce high quality woollen accessories in Finland.

 We have worked together with our main manufacturing partners for years, and we visit the manufacturing sites regularly.
 Our manufacturing partners have all signed Makia’s code of conduct that is based on international conventions such as the UN Declaration of Human Rights, the Children’s Rights and Business Principles, Global Compact and International Labour Organization (ILO) Conventions and Recommendations relevant to improve working conditions in the supply chain.
 All of our garments comply with the European Union reach regulations.